 Can you speak the language your child is going to learn?
 If so, show them.
 Speak the language to your kids, and let them hear you talk on the phone or listen to a song.
 By acting as a role model you will show that it is possible to learn a new language.
 Don’t be afraid to talk about some difficulties you encountered and mistakes that you made, because we all face these challenges.
 Just be mindful to show how you overcame these challenges or how the mistakes didn’t stop you from learning and improving.

 If you don’t speak the language, then enroll in a course and try to learn it yourself.
 Your child will take encouragement from seeing you struggle to learn and will sometimes be motivated to be better than you.

 Your kids have a long time to learn a new language.
 Many students will get two classes a week of about 60 minutes each time.
 In a class of maybe 20 pupils, this is not going to result in fluent speakers after a year.

-Instead, one of my objectives is to get my students to feel good about the language so they they can continue to learn outside the classroom and, indeed, after school.
-At the age of 18 my students might only be able to pass an exam and survive in a foreign language, but by the time they are in their 20’s and have travelled and met people from the language communities, they are often near fluent.
-This won’t happen if they feel they can’t learn a language or harbour negative attitudes to the whole process of language learning.
+Instead, one of my objectives is to get my students to feel good about the language so they can continue to learn outside the classroom and, indeed, after school.
+At the age of 18, my students might only be able to pass an exam and survive in a foreign language.
+However, by the time they are in their 20s and have traveled and met people from the language communities, they are often near fluent.
+This won’t happen if they feel they can’t learn a language or harbor negative attitudes toward the whole process of language learning.